 An extended timing option multiplies by approximately 5.7, the standard time delays.
-The resulting curves are shown following the standard curves, e.g., Figure A-1 is timing type B1 and Figure A-2 is the timing type B1 with extended timing range.
-(Refer to Appendix A, Time Overcurrent Curves.)
+The resulting curves are shown following the standard curves in Appendix A - e.g., Figure A-1 is timing type B1 and Figure A-2 is the timing type B1 with extended timing range.

-When timing option Z1, Z2 or Z3 is specified, a printed circuit board mounted selector switch allows a choice of up to sixteen different time overcurrent functions.
-Timing Option Z1 or Z3 may be further specified as standard or extended time, depending upon Option 2 selection.
+When timing option Z1, Z2, or Z3 is specified, a printed circuit board mounted selector switch allows a choice of up to sixteen different time overcurrent functions.
+Timing option Z1 or Z3 may be further specified as standard or extended time, depending upon option 2 selection.